-- 2.3.1 Customary use rights or other similar tenure rights by local people (Indigenous or otherwise) are identified (Continuous Improvement for SH&C projects) - 2.3.2 The customary rights and Traditional Knowledge have been formally recognised, or disputes are being resolved in a manner deemed acceptable by affected stakeholders following principles of good practice for Free, Prior and Informed Consent (FPIC).
-(Continuous Improvement for SH&C projects) - 2.4 Dispute resolution mechanism - For large and medium projects, a dispute resolution mechanism is documented.
-For SH&C projects, the dispute resolution mechanism can be explained by the RM and documented through the verification process. - 2.5 Dispute resolution process Dispute resolution has occurred prior to implementation of restoration activities on the ground and/or the parties affected have agreed upon the dispute resolution process and agree with ongoing dispute resolution and restoration processes and results.
-(Continuous Improvement for SH&C projects) - 2.6 Participation The RM shall support inclusive participation of the affected parties and transparency when making decisions on actions that would have impact or clear implications on the landscapes beyond the project boundaries.
-(Continuous Improvement for SH&C and medium projects)
+- 2.5.1 For large and medium projects, a dispute resolution mechanism19 is documented.
+For SH&C projects, the dispute resolution mechanism can be explained by the RM and documented through the verification process. - 2.5.2 Dispute resolution has occurred prior to implementation of restoration activities on the ground and/or the parties affected have agreed upon the dispute resolution process and agree with ongoing dispute resolution and restoration processes and results.
+(Continuous Improvement for SH&C projects)